 (3) The Chief Executive Officer may, by written notice —

-(a) grant, or refuse to grant, an exemption;
+(a) grant, or refuse to grant, an exemption; or

 (b) grant an exemption subject to conditions, or limited to circumstances, specified in the notice; or

 (c) revoke an exemption.

 (4) In any exemption notice for waste referred to in subregulation (1)(b) or (c) the Chief Executive Officer is to specify the period for which the exemption applies.